 Heating and hot water

 Repair category 1

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards.

 Drainage

 Repair category 1

 Notes All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.